Due Date for TDS Extended

 - All corporate taxpayers.

-- Others who are eligible for tax audit under Section 44AB.
+- Others who are covered by a Tax Audit under Section 44AB.

 Filing TDS Quarterly Statements